Privacy and cookies

 How to access your personal information or make a request in relation to other rights

-Requests may be made in writing or by speaking to us.
-If you wish to make a request you can contact us.
+Requests may be made in writing.
+If you wish to make a request you can email us at firstname.lastname@example.org.

 All requests will be recorded, and you may need to provide information to verify your identity and enable us to locate the information, such as: